skyvers/skyve-dev-guide/chapters/appendix.md

 - environment identifier

 Finally, ensure that the user credential that will run the wildfly service has read/write permissions to the wildfly folder and the content folder created above.

-#### Deploying a new version of your Skyve application
-Once a Skyve application has been successfully deployed, to update your application with a new version:
-- undeploy the previous version or stop the wildfly service
-- replace the application '.war' folder with the new version (remove the old version, copy in the new)
-- deploy the new version or start the wildfly service

-If the server has multiple Skyve application deployments, you can replace one of these without impacting on other deployments by signalling an undeployment and deployment as follows:

-To undeploy, create an '.undeploy' file in the wildfly/standalone/deployment/ folder corresponding to the name of your application (an empty text file with that name is all that is required), for example 'helloworld.undeploy'.
-After approximately 30s, wildlfly will replace this file with a file named 'helloworld.undeployed'.

-To redeploy, create a '.dodeploy' file in the wildfly/standalone/deployment/ folder corresponding to the name of your application, for example 'helloworld.dodeploy' (an empty text file with that name is all that is required).
-After approximately 30s, wildfly will replace this file with 'helloworld.isdeploying' and once deployment is successful, wildfly will replace this with 'helloworld.deployed' (if successful) or 'helloworld.failed' (if unsuccesful).

-#### Starting the server

-##### Development environment
-Skyve provides a bootstrap user configuration (specified in the `.json` file) - this will insert a user with all module roles as a way to get started.
-The bootstrap configuration is disabled if the instance is a production instance.

-##### Other environments
-In UAT and PROD environments, Wildfly should be configured as a service.
-Refer to Wildfly documentation for detailed instructions.

 ## Example Deployment Instructions with Single Sign-on